zzheng90/csv2rdf-converter/README.md

-This tool effortlessly converts CSV files into RDF triples in Turtle format, supporting any ontology models you need like OWL, Brick, BOT, and more.
+This tool effortlessly converts CSV files to RDF triples in Turtle format, supporting any ontology models you need like OWL, Brick, BOT, and more.

 As a user-friendly web service app, it ensures a straightforward and efficient experience.